cseanburns/research-notebook/source/about/index.markdown

 libraries and librarians?

-The motivation for this site is to keep a public log of my research notes.
+The motivation for this site is to keep a public log of my research notes (at least anything that can be shared with the public, such as notes on readings and some kinds of data collection).
 I do not consider any post a final product and will make minor and major revisions to specific posts after they have been pushed to the site.
 All revisions are hosted on [GitHub][1], where past instances of a post or page may be viewed.

 I am in the process of evaluating whether I want to add a commenting system to this site (e.g., disqus), and if so, which